Tools

 Linux Sandbox (Android)

-When the Linux Sandbox is set up and enabled, execute_shell_command routes commands through proot into an Alpine Linux rootfs instead of running them in Android's native shell.
+When the Linux Sandbox is set up and enabled, execute_shell_command routes commands through proot into a Debian or Alpine rootfs instead of running them in Android's native shell.
 This provides:

 - A full Linux userland with bash, coreutils, and standard utilities